Photo by Bellagala

 Wedding tip: if you’re wanting to do a specialty cocktail for a portion of the evening, cocktail hour is a great time to do so!

 You’re married, and now it’s time to celebrate!!
 Plan 15 minutes into your timeline for your guests to get seated for dinner (it takes them some time to grab a drink & find their seats).
 After they’re seated, we’ll move into your grand entrance.
-Plan 5 minutes for that, 5 minutes to cut the cake (this is when Mintahoe would recommend doing so!), and 5 minutes for a welcome toast and/or blessing if doing one.
-Immediately after that, Mintahoe will begin serving dinner.
+Plan 5 minutes for that, 5 minutes to cut the cake, and 5 minutes for a welcome toast and/or blessing if doing one.
+Immediately after that, dinner will start being served.

-Mintahoe Catering offers two styles for your meal service: a plated meal or a buffet meal.
+Our in-house catering offers two styles for your meal service: a plated meal or a buffet meal.
 If you're having a plated dinner, salads will immediately be served after the welcome speech/blessing.
 After 25 minutes, entrees will be served.
 25 minutes after that, we will begin toasts.
-If you're doing a buffet dinner, Mintahoe will start releasing tables (starting with the head table/family) immediately after the welcome speech/blessing.
+If you're doing a buffet dinner, tables will start being released (starting with the head table/family) immediately after the welcome speech/blessing.
 After all tables have gone to the buffet & entrees are wrapping up (about 50 minutes), we will begin toasts.

 Plan roughly 5 minutes per toast, but if you know someone is going to be a bit more long-winded buffer in some extra time for their toast.
 After toasts, dessert will be available.
 Plan about 20 minutes for guests to enjoy dessert before we transition into your first dances.